Why Recovery Is Becoming More Important Than Performance

 You allow your body to settle.

-For many people, this may be one of the few moments during the day where there are no notifications, deadlines, or expectations.
+For many people, this may be one of the few moments in the day when there are no notifications, deadlines, or expectations competing for attention.

-The sauna itself is only part of the equation.
+The sauna is part of the equation.
+The ritual is the other part.

 Recovery Is Not About Doing Less.
 It Is About Sustaining More.

-One of the biggest misconceptions about recovery is that it represents weakness, laziness, or inactivity.
+One of the most persistent misconceptions about recovery is that it represents weakness, laziness, or lack of discipline.

 Professional athletes understand this.